 - Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed. - The online safety team understands that technologies such as mobile phones with wireless Internet access can bypass school filtering systems and present a new route to undesirable material and communications.
-(Please see Filtering Policy) - Mobile phones will not be used during lessons or formal school time.
+(Please see Filtering Policy) - All Mobile Phones are locked away.
+Mobile phones will not be used during lessons or formal school time.
 The sending of abusive or inappropriate text messages is forbidden.
-(Please see Mobile Phone Policy - Section 13.1)
+(Please see Mobile Phone Policy Section 13.1)